queryluke/masseffect-5e/static/data/traits/integrated-protection.md

 name: Integrated Protection
 ---
 Your body has built-in defensive layers, which determine your armor class.
-You gain no benefit from wearing armor, but if you are using a shield, you apply its bonus as normal.
+You gain no benefit from wearing armor, but if you are wielding a weapon or shield that provides additional AC, you apply its bonus as normal.

 You can alter your armor type for 2 omni-gel each time you finish a long rest.
 Choose one mode to adopt from the Integrated Protection table, provided you meet the mode’s prerequisite.